happycollision/jekyll.happycollision.com/src/pages/2025/01/20/rethinking-ci-cd.md

 script locally.
 Since we do this all the time, there is no added stress around "doing something wrong" and further breaking production.

-## something
+## First order questions

-# objections

-This might raise some questions in your mind.
+There are a couple key differences between CI/CD and CI with on demand deployments which raise some questions.

 > "Are you worried about bad local state or accidental deployments?"